Clinton, New Jersey: Local government

 Clinton is governed under the Town form of municipal government.
 The town is one of nine municipalities (of the 564) statewide that use this traditional form of government.
-The governing body is comprised of the Mayor and six-member Town Council, all of whom are chosen at-large in partisan elections held as part of the November general election.
+The governing body is comprised of the Mayor and the six-member Town Council, all of whom are chosen at-large in partisan elections held as part of the November general election.
 The Mayor is elected directly by the voters to a four-year term of office.
 Members of the Town Council are elected to three-year terms of office on a staggered basis, with two seats coming up for election each year in a three-year cycle.
 The primary responsibilities of the council are to serve as the legislative body of the town, approve the annual budget presented by the Mayor, approve payment of bills and serve as Liaisons to several Boards and Committees.

-As of 2024, the mayor of Clinton Town is Democrat Janice Kovach, whose term of office ends on December 31, 2023.
-Members of the Clinton Town Council are Nick Bruno (R, 2024), Megan Johnson (D, 2023), John Kashwick (D, 2023), Molly Padmos (D, 2025), Kyle Perloff (R, 2024) and Ross Traphagen (R, 2025).
+As of 2024, the mayor of Clinton Town is Democrat Janice Kovach, whose fourth term of office ends on December 31, 2027; she first took office as mayor in 2012.
+Members of the Clinton Town Council are Nick Bruno (R, 2027), John Kashwick (D, 2026), Mary "Molly" Padmos (D, 2025), Kyle Perloff (R, 2027), Kim Stentz (D, 2026) and Ross Traphagen (R, 2025).